 A light-weight, tractable structure, designed to engage the visitors in spontaneous performances.
 It involves dance, architecture and the audience participation.
-Polytope is rigid and flexible, it’s empty and yet it has volume, it creates space.
+Polytope is rigid and flexible, it’s empty and yet it has volume.
+It is a multitude of intersected spaces.

 Polytope is a net of tetrahedrons built with carbon fiber rods.
 Because the material is extremely light-weight, and articulated, the structure reshapes itself continuously, while the visitor explores it with his or her own body language.

 The work premiered at ‘No Patent Pending’ #17, Quartair, The Hague, December 8th, 2015.

 Performed with SonoLab duo (Mei-Yi Lee and Vitaly Medvedev).
 Polytope has also been exhibited in: